The Neck Lengthening Exercise Is A Proven Method And Easy To Perform

 This study determined that training with a postural exercise, the neck lengthening exercise, consisting of assuming a neutral low back spinal posture with an added neck lengthening led to an improved pattern of neck flexor muscle activity.
 The authors indicated further research is necessary to explore the benefits of this exercise, these observations suggest the worth of including such an exercise in the rehabilitation of patients with neck pain disorders.

 This is simple and easy to perform exercise and is a great start to correcting neck head posture pain.
-For more neck exercises, please see our introductory neck exercises, the following neck stretches.
-When the introductory neck exercise and stretches are mastered, exercises to improve the function of some weak muscles associated with neck pain can be looked into for strengthening neck muscles: trapezius myalgia exercises, posture exercises, neck pain exercises, neck strengthening exercises and the Neck Shoulder Exercise.
-For a comprehensive manual of neck exercises, please see exercises for neck stability.
+For more neck exercises, please see our introductory exercises, the following stretches.
+When the introductory neck exercise and stretches are mastered, exercises to improve the function of some weak muscles associated with neck pain can be looked into for strengthening muscles: trapezius myalgia exercises, postural rehab, neck pain exercises, strengthening and the Neck Shoulder Exercise.